zilliztech/zdoc/docs/tutorials/data/search-query-get/consistency-level.md

 sidebar_label: "Consistency Level"
 beta: FALSE
 notebook: FALSE
-description: "As a distributed vector database, Milvus offers multiple levels of consistency to ensure that each node or replica can access the same data during read and write operations.
+description: "As a distributed vector database, Zilliz Cloud offers multiple levels of consistency to ensure that each node or replica can access the same data during read and write operations.
 Currently, the supported levels of consistency include Strong, Bounded, Eventually, and Session, with Bounded being the default level of consistency used. | Cloud"
 type: origin
 token: Xx9EwWtekinLZfkWKqic37dDnFb
 sidebar_position: 15